A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI : Approximate Neurosymbolic Inference

 \subsection{Inference models}

-\textsc{A-NeSI} uses an \emph{inference model} $q_\bphi$ defined as
+\textsc{A-NeSI} uses an \emph{inference model} $q_{\paramP, \paramE}$ defined as

 We call $q_\paramP(\by|\bP)$ the \emph{prediction model} and $q_\paramE(\bw|\by, \bP)$ the \emph{explanation model}.
 The prediction model should approximate the WMC problem of Equation \ref{eq:wmc}, while the explanation model should predict likely worlds $\bw$ given outputs $\by$ and beliefs $\bP$.
-One way to model $q_\bphi$ is by factorizing the distributions over the structures of $W$ and $Y$:
+One way to model $q_{\paramP, \paramE}$ is by considering $W$ and $Y$ as two sequences and defining an autoregressive generative model over these sequences:

-The full factorization ensures that the inference model is flexible enough to model the problem.
-We can use simpler models if we know of independences between variables in $W$ and $Y$.
-The complete factorization is linear in $\Wdim + \Ydim$.
-Therefore, a forward pass of the inference model is polynomial in problem size instead of exponential.

-In Algorithm \ref{alg:sampling} we describe how to sample from our model.
-We use a beam search to find the most likely prediction when testing our model.
+This factorization makes the inference model highly flexible.
+We can use simpler models if we know the dependencies between variables in $W$ and $Y$.
+The factorization is computationally linear in $\Wdim + \Ydim$, instead of exponential in $\Wdim$ for exact inference.
+During testing, we use a beam search to find the most likely prediction from $q_{\paramP, \paramE}(\bw, \by|\bP)$.
+If the method successfully trained the perception model, then its entropy is low and a beam search should easily find the most likely prediction \citep{manhaeveApproximateInferenceNeural2021}.

 There are no restrictions on the architecture of the inference model $q_\bphi$.
-A modeler should choose a neural network with appropriate inductive biases and parameter sharing to speed up training.
-Examples are CNN encoders over sudoku puzzles, graph neural networks \cite{kipfSemiSupervisedClassificationGraph2017,schlichtkrullModelingRelationalData2018} for logic problems representing knowledge graphs, or transformers for encoding sets or sequences \cite{vaswaniAttentionAllYou2017}.
+Any neural network with appropriate inductive biases and parameter sharing to speed up training can be chosen.
+For instance, CNNs over grids of variables, graph neural networks \cite{kipfSemiSupervisedClassificationGraph2017,schlichtkrullModelingRelationalData2018} for reasoning problems on graphs, or transformers for sets or sequences \cite{vaswaniAttentionAllYou2017}.

 We use the prediction model to train the perception model $f_\btheta$ given a dataset $\mathcal{D}$ of tuples $(\bx, \by)$.
 Our novel loss function trains the perception model by backpropagating through the prediction model: